tmfontan/Mothership-Attendance/README.md

 The rules mentioned above apply to the same types of input fields and conditions found throughout the entire application.
 They will all trigger a Warning Message Screen which follows the same principles above determined by the type of error occurring.
 Those errors will either be caused by a lack of input information, data not being verified, or a system error that will cause the aesthetic properties of the current screen to change.
 Regarding the system error type Warning Message Screens, should a system error occur, such as a failed database retrieval, lost internet connection, or server shutdown, then only a secondary warning message will be displayed upon exiting the window.
 The input field aesthetics will not be changed.

-## Login Screen
+##

-There is currently no penalty for numerous failed login attempts.
+There is currently no penalty for numerous failed login attempts which does affect the security of the application.
 However, this feature will be added in the next release.

 ## Account Creation